magesuko/space-travel-service/README.md

 Users are given an option to review or change their answers if needed.

 **Step 5: Final Confirmation**
-Confirmation of the selected travel
-Instructions provided to the user
+Confirmation of the selected travel destination Instructions provided to the user